 Hands up who thought it was a good idea to paint their large, bright and airy living room a deep shade of purple?
 Great in the summer but now the dark nights are here, I am struggling to keep my room feeling bright and not drab.
+The lighting lets me down.
 It always feels cosy on a night time which is great but during the day it’s lacking that bright pzazz, but I do know I don’t want it to feel stark and clinical.

 All the rooms in my house have bold punch colours in them so I need to up my lighting game and change how I think about lighting my rooms.